jonathanslenders/asyncio-redis/README.rst

 .. _PEP 3156: http://legacy.python.org/dev/peps/pep-3156/

 This Redis library is a completely asynchronous, non-blocking client for a Redis server.
-It depends on asyncio and therefor it requires Python 3.3 or 3.4.
+It depends on asyncio (PEP 3156) and therefor it requires Python 3.3 or 3.4.
 If you're new to asyncio, it can be helpful to check out `the asyncio documentation`_ first.

 .. _the asyncio documentation: http://docs.python.org/dev/library/asyncio.html